 Yet another memory becomes even more distant.

-Whether you were or weren’t a “Toys “R” Us kid” — it just didn’t feel like Christmas or the holiday season in general until you saw a commercial such as thing one:
+Whether you were or weren’t a “Toys “R” Us kid” — it just didn’t feel like Christmas or the holiday season in general until you saw Toys “R” Us commercials such as this one:

 Unfortunately, there will no longer be new generations of Toys “R” Us kids that won’t want to grow up.

-At least we adults can remember and reminisce:
+Toys “R” Us Commercials: At least we can reminisce: